jromie0924/turret/README.md

 6. Change directories back to the turret repo and run `pipenv install` again.

 ### Problem 2
-You may get a "Permission denied" error with serial connection.
+You may get a "permission denied" error with serial connection.
 Add your user to the `dialout` user group:

 - `sudo usermod -a -G dialout $USER`